phlegmaticprogrammer/FirstOrderDeepEmbedding/README.md

-Tools for deeply embedding a first-order language in Swift.
+Tools for deeply embedding a multi-sorted first-order language in Swift.